 Again, when I had my breast surgery, I had gotten used to quite nonsensitive breast tissue.
 So nothing prepared me for the onslaught of tenderness that pregnancy brought.

 Soft, non wired cotton bras are definitely a winner to combat this.
+Definitely choose a bra that boosts your confidence.

 The Third Trimester Hits Hard